 Modern-day artists are continually looking for ways to expand the reach of their art, and one of the most popular ways is social media.
 Platforms like Instagram, Facebook, Twitter, and many more, have millions of users and accounts that cover every interest imaginable.
 For artists, social media can be a world of opportunity.

-Utilizing social media for artists can provide artists with a platform to share their work and reach audiences across the world.
+Utilizing social media can provide artists with a platform to share their work and reach audiences across the world.
 But it can also provide distraction, discouragement, and become a waste of time.

-We’ve put together a few pros and cons of social media for artists, and how you can utilize these platforms best to grow as an artist.
+We’ve put together a few benefits of social media for artists and how you can utilize these platforms best to grow as an artist.

 Market your artwork